azizultex/Dark-Mode/readme.txt

 * **Remember Dark Mode** – The dark mode remains saved once you activated the dark mode.

 = How to use? =
+After activating the plugin, a new row action **Edit (Markdown)** will be added  in the post/ page table row actions.
+For editing any page/ post with the markdown editor, you need to click the **Edit (Markdown)** button in the post/ page row actions.
+Then you will redirect to the Markdown editor and can start editing with the markdown syntax.
+You can find the Markdown editor shortcuts by clicking the keyboard icon at the right-bottom side of the editor.

-After activating the plugin, you can see that a dar mode switch menu added to the admin bar.
+You can see a Dark mode switch added to the admin bar menu.
 You can toggle between the dark and light mode by using that switch any time.

-== Installation ==

-1. Upload the plugin package to the plugins directory.
-2. Login to the dashboard and activate the plugin.
-3. Go to your profile and enable Dark Mode.

 == Frequently Asked Questions ==